Shalford and Bramley

 We’ll begin work on Monday 23 March, with the project expected to last approximately 35 weeks.

-We’ll be replacement our gas pipes in sections along the A281 Horsham Road and Chinthurst Lane.
+We’ll be replacing our gas pipes in sections along the A281 Horsham Road and Chinthurst Lane.
 Please see below for more information including the traffic restrictions that will be in place.

 Please note we will remove all traffic management for one day on Thursday 7 May to allow voters to easily reach polling stations during the planned local elections.